Difficulty of Organizational Change: 3 Areas to Not Underestimate

 Change is Complex and Messy

-Three Tips to Better Handle the Difficulty of Organizational Change
+Three Ways to Better Handle the Difficulty of Organizational Change

 Change management training and consulting experts have all kinds of advice on how to introduce change and communicate effectively throughout the process.
 But as hard as you try, there will still be some frustration and fear.
 To better handle the difficulty of organizational change:

-3. Do Not Condemn the Masses for the Few
+3. Don’t Punish the Many for the Few

 The Bottom Line